Contentment: Contentment and positive psychology

 In many ways, contentment can be closely associated with the concept of happiness and satisfaction.
 In positive psychology, social scientists study what might contribute to living a good life, or what would lead to people having increased positive mood and overall satisfaction with their life.
 Happiness, in positive psychology, is defined in a twofold manner, which in totality is referred to as subjective well-being.
 How much positive emotion (positive affect) as opposed to negative emotion (negative affect) a person has, and how one views one's life overall (global satisfaction) are the questions asked in positive psychology to determine happiness.
 Contentment is closely related to a person's level of satisfaction with his or her life (global satisfaction).

 In the 2014 book Lucky Go Happy : Make Happiness Happen!, Paul van der Merwe uses a chart to illustrate how being content for long periods of time, can yield more happiness than being ecstatic during a short period.

+According to Hungarian poet Daniel Berzsenyi contentment can come not from wealth, but from mother nature and your loved ones.
+According to him, only a poor but carefree worker can be truly content, so he equates it with work-life balance and the feeling of settlement.
+In his poem of the same name, the state is personified as "Megelégedés".

 Positive psychology finds it very important to study what contributes to people being happy and to people flourishing, and finds it just as important to focus on the constructive ways in which people function and adapt, as opposed to the general field of psychology which focuses more on what goes wrong or is pathological with human beings.
 The role of positive psychology can have a great impact on the many aspects of one's life.
 Human beings have a great ability to adapt, we can adapt to both the good and the bad that may happen in life.
 Usually in life, circumstances do not hold a long lasting effect on one's mood.

 Variables that contribute to happiness in research

 Satisficer vs. maximizer

 These are two concepts that define the ways in which people make choices.
-A satisficer is a person who will make a decision once his/her criteria are met, and a maximizer, on the other hand, won't make a decision until every possible option is explored.
+A satisficer is a person who will make a decision once their criteria are met, and a maximizer, on the other hand, will not make a decision until every possible option is explored.